mazchew/vfatmonitor/README.md

 # vfatmonitor

-Custom monitor for https://vfat.tools/all/ integrated with Discord's webhooks
+custom monitor for https://vfat.tools/all/ integrated with Discord's webhooks

 Steps:
-1) Download Python 3
+1) download python 3 (bruh moment if u didn't)
-2) Pip install requirements.txt
+2) pip install requirements.txt
-3) Configure .env file with desired settings
+3) configure .env file with your own settings
-4) Run the script either on localhost, or with a VPS
+4) run the script either on localhost (if electricity is free for you), or with a server